-At any time, Benchers may appoint to the executive committee an alternate member or members who,
+At any time, Benchers may appoint to the executive committee an alternate member or members who, i) may attend all meetings of the executive committee, and ii) may vote at any meeting when the presence of such alternate member or members shall be necessary to establish a quorum.

+(Amended: Rule 2.16(2) 10 June 2022 Benchers' Meeting)

-- i) may attend all meetings of the executive committee, and - ii) may vote at any meeting when the presence of such alternate member or members shall be necessary to establish a quorum. - (3) Benchers may appoint an accounts committee to consist of not less than three Benchers. - (4) Benchers may appoint a complaints authorization committee to consist of not less than three Benchers, one of whom must be a Bencher appointed under section 8(1)(c) of the Act. - (5) Benchers may appoint a committee to consist of not less than three members on the library and any other department of the work of the society. - (6) Any such committee may sit in vacation as well as in term and may adjourn from time to time. - (7) Any vacancy in any committee shall be filled up by the committee, except in the cases of the executive committee and the complaints authorization committee where any vacancy shall be filled by Benchers at the next meeting of Benchers or at such later date as Benchers may determine.
+(3) Benchers may appoint an accounts committee to consist of not less than three Benchers.

+(4) Benchers may appoint a complaints authorization committee to consist of not less than three Benchers, one of whom must be a Bencher appointed under section 8(1)(c) of the Act.

+(5) Benchers may appoint a committee to consist of not less than three members on the library and any other department of the work of the society.

+(6) Any such committee may sit in vacation as well as in term and may adjourn from time to time.

+(7) Any vacancy in any committee shall be filled up by the committee, except in the cases of the executive committee and the complaints authorization committee where any vacancy shall be filled by Benchers at the next meeting of Benchers or at such later date as Benchers may determine.

-(8) With the exception of the executive committee and committee chairs, members of the standing committees of the society shall be appointed for a term of three years and are eligible for reappointment for one further term of three years.
-Members who have served for a total of six years on a standing committee are ineligible to be reappointed to that committee until a period of one year has expired.
-Immediately following the annual meeting in 1992, one third of the longest serving members of each of the standing committees shall retire and in the next two years following, one third of the longest serving members of the standing committee shall also retire.
-Notwithstanding this paragraph, Benchers may in their discretion waive its application.
+(8) With the exception of the executive committee and committee chairs, members of the committees of the society shall be appointed for a term of three years and are eligible for reappointment for one further term of three years.
+Members who have served for a total of six years on a committee are ineligible to be reappointed to that committee until a period of one year has expired.